EBB-Imperial/EBB-FPGA/Image Stream Format.md

 - 235 lines of image data each consisting of 320 pixels

-    - Each pixel is RGB 565, stored in two bytes — so each line is 640 bytes.
-The format is:
+    - Each pixel is RGB 565, stored in two bytes, sent in **little-endian** order — so each line is 640 bytes.
+As a 16-bit word the format is:
         ```
         Component : rrrrr gggggg bbbbb
          Bit Pos  : 15 11 10   5 4   0